Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: Summary

-\textit{Summary. --- } We have presented our findings on nonlinear photocurrents in the non-centrosymmetric WSM CeAlSi induced by both linearly and circularly polarized light, using a multi-band approach, derived from the first-principles calculations.
+We have presented our findings on nonlinear photocurrents in the non-centrosymmetric WSM CeAlSi induced by both linearly and circularly polarized light, using a multi-band approach, derived from the first-principles calculations.
 Our investigation commenced by analyzing the electronic structure and Berry curvature of CeAlSi.
 We observed that the material possesses a noncollinear ferromagnetic nature due to the \textit{f}-electron of Ce atom, thereby breaking the time-reversal symmetry.
 Moreover, the bands exhibit relatively high magnitudes of Berry curvature.
 On integration of relevant quantities as described in equations (\ref{eq:sigma}) and (\ref{eq:eta}) across 52 bands throughout the Brillouin zone, we were able to determine the shift current responsible for the bulk photovoltaic effect, as well as the injection current driving the circular photogalvanic effect.
-The results implied that the system exhibits large injection current on irradiation of light compared to the shift current.
+The results implied that this magnetic WSM draws significantly large injection current on irradiation of light compared as compared to time-reversal symmetric WSMs that were investigated before.
 Notably, the dominant portion of the injection photocurrent is located within the near-infrared (NIR) region of the electromagnetic spectrum.
 Additionally, we explored various external parameters to modulate the intrinsic photocurrent response.
 Our findings indicate that a uniaxial compressive strain along the \textit{c}-axis gives a significant enhancement of the photocurrent.
-For instance, the application of a stress of 10.4 GPa resulted in a remarkable 64\% increase in the injection current compared to the value in the ground state.
-Upon examining the electronic structure under strain, we found that the non-uniform displacement of the bands in reciprocal space leads to the amplification of the $\eta$-integral.
+For instance, a stress of 10.4 GPa resulted in a remarkable 64\% increase in the injection current compared to the ground state value.
+Upon analyzing the electronic structure under strain, we discovered that the increase in band velocities is the reason behind this amplification of the injection current.
 In conclusion, our work suggests that the Weyl semimetal CeAlSi holds great promise for photonic applications as well as a renewable energy source, contributing positively to environmental sustainability.

-\textit{Acknowledgments. --- } A.R.K. acknowledges MHRD, Government of India for a research fellowship.
-We also acknowledge National Supercomputing Mission (NSM) for providing computing resources of ``PARAM Shakti'' at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.